 “What I remember first about the experience was the bluish green light,” attendee Noah Voss wrote in his book UFO Wisconsin.
 “From the absentee stars I observe what seems to be perhaps a triangle shape.”

 The object passed low and silent over the crowd with a Y-shaped pattern of lights, and disappeared over the tree line.

-There is a long history of unexplained sightings over Long Lake and Dundee Mountain, and Bill Benson is eager to share it with anyone who asks.
+There is a long history of unexplained sightings over Long Lake and Dundee Mountain, and bar owner Bill Benson was always eager to share it with anyone who asked.

 Spheres of light filmed over Long Lake by UFO Daze attendees on July 22, 2002